rogersurber/wearable_computing/CodeBook.md

 #Code Book
-(Getting and Cleaning Data Cours Project for Wearable Devices)
+(Getting and Cleaning Data Course Project for Wearable Devices)

 ##Variables

 ### Factor Variables
 - Subject: integer ID of the subject (participant, no names are provided)
 - Activity: character Name of the activity
 1. WALKING
 2. WALKING_UPSTAIRS
 3. WALKING_DOWNSTAIRS
 4. SITTING
 5. STANDING
 6. LAYING

 ### Measure Variables
 The prefix "Mean" is for the the calculated mean grouped by the factor variables Subject and Activity.
-It describes that all of these measures are means of the indicated names.
+It describes that all of these measures are means of the indicated variables.

 - Time domain, Body Accelerometer Mean on X, Y and Z axis
  - Mean-Time-BodyAcceleration-Mean-X